There are lots of ways to reduce, reuse and recycle everyday.

 - If you have a wood-burning fireplace, save your ashes in a tin instead of throwing them away.
 Cold wood ashes can be mixed in your compost heap to create a valuable soil additive.
 Ashes can also be used to melt ice and gain traction on walkways and driveways.

 - Many articles of clothing, such as jackets, scarves, gloves, and boots, are now made from recycled materials.
 Most fleece products are made from recycled plastic soda bottles, and certain clothing and shoe manufacturers use recycled cotton scraps and rubber tires to make their products.

 - Winter storms often cause power outages.
 Prevent waste by keeping rechargeable batteries rather than disposable ones stored throughout your house with your flashlights.
-If you do use disposable batteries, prevent hazardous waste by buying batteries with low mercury content.

 - Bake cookies or other goodies for your valentine and package them in reusable and/or recyclable containers as gifts.

-- Consider also buying long-lasting silk flowers, potted plants, or live bushes, shrubs, or trees that can be planted in the spring.
+- Consider buying long-lasting silk flowers, potted plants, or live bushes, shrubs, or trees that can be planted in the spring.